mr-adult/WhitespaceSV/README.md

 ### Lazy Parsing

-This crate supports lazy parsing via iterators.
+On top of standard parsing, this crate supports lazy parsing via iterators.
 By creating an iterator pipeline, you can process files that do not fit into memory.
 As an example, let's say I have a 300 gigabyte file where what I'd really like is the sum of each line of that file.
 I could set up an iterator pipeline to read the WSV and output the sums back into WSV with the code that follows.

 Note that the example code is still eagerly evaluating each line of the WSV.
-If you need finer-grain lazy parsing, use this crate's WSVLazyTokenizer directly to accomplish whatever you need.
+If you need finer-grain lazy parsing, use this crate's [WSVLazyTokenizer](https://docs.rs/whitespacesv/latest/whitespacesv/struct.WSVLazyTokenizer.html) directly to accomplish whatever you need.

-Some useful resources to call out here:
+The lazy parse API and WSVLazyTokenizer accept an Iterator of `char`s, so some useful resources to obtain this include the following:
 - [the utf8-chars crate](https://crates.io/crates/utf8-chars)
 - [from_utf16 in the standard library](https://doc.rust-lang.org/std/string/struct.String.html#method.from_utf16) (nightly)
 - [from_utf16le in the standard library](https://doc.rust-lang.org/std/string/struct.String.html#method.from_utf16le) (nightly)